OrCa Explorer

 Primary Function

 The main functional area or department to which a capability or role is most closely aligned.
-Used in the Hub to categorise and filter capabilities.
+Used in the OrCa Explorer to categorise and filter capabilities.

 The measure of output per unit of input in the workforce.
 Improving productivity is a key objective of workforce development and capability building.